-Residents on the lung transplant rotation will provide in-depth pharmacotherapeutic care to a variety of newly transplanted and readmitted lung transplant recipients as well as lung transplant candidates, including pulmonary medical management of end stage organ disease such as interstitial lung disease, pulmonary hypertension, and cystic fibrosis.
-As a service-line based rotation, residents will be responsible for collaborating with a multidisciplinary team as well as covering unit based pharmacists to provide comprehensive care including admission and discharge medication reconciliation, daily in-depth profile review and optimization, patient education, and triage of drug information requests from the team.
-Residents will also provide transition of care services in assisting their teams with coordinating discharge prescriptions.
-Additionally, PGY2 transplant residents will have a longitudinal ambulatory clinic component on a weekly basis starting the first month of their rotation.
-This ambulatory care component can be offered to PGY1 residents with an ambulatory care interest during their month on service.
-PGY1 residents will have a smaller patient load compared with the PGY2 transplant residents who take this rotation.
-PGY2 critical care residents will focus on the intensive care unit patients as their primary focus and manage patients on transplant floors as their secondary focus.
+Residents on the lung transplant rotation will provide in-depth pharmacotherapeutic care to a variety of newly transplanted and readmitted lung transplant recipients as well as lung transplant candidates, including pulmonary medical management of end stage organ disease such as ILD (interstitial lung disease), pulmonary hypertension, and cystic fibrosis.
+As a service-line based rotation compared to unit based rotation, residents will be responsible for collaborating with a multidisciplinary team as well as covering unit based pharmacists to provide comprehensive care including admission and discharge medication reconciliation, daily in-depth profile review and optimization, patient education, and triage of drug information requests from the team.
+Residents will also provide transition of care services in assisting their teams with coordinating discharge prescriptions for their patients.
+Additionally, PGY2 transplant residents will have a longitudinal ambulatory clinic component on a recurring weekly basis starting the first month of their lung transplant rotation.
+This ambulatory care component can be offered to PGY1 residents with an interest in ambulatory care during their month on service.
+PGY1 residents will have a smaller patient load compared with the PGY2 transplant residents who take this rotation, and PGY2 critical care residents will focus on the intensive care unit-based patients as their primary patient care focus and medically managed patients on transplant floors as their secondary focus.
 Evaluation of pertinent literature and discussion of guideline-based care will also occur.

-Angela T. Logan, PharmD, BCPS Pharmacotherapy Specialist, Solid Organ Transplant Dr. Logan received her Doctor of Pharmacy degree from University of Texas College of Pharmacy in 2009 and completed her first year ASHP-accredited general pharmacy practice residency at the Michael DeBakey VA Medical Center in Houston, TX.
-She completed her second year of solid organ transplant residency training at Tampa General Hospital.
+Angela T. Logan, PharmD, BCPS Pharmacotherapy Specialist, Solid Organ Transplant Dr. Logan received her doctor of pharmacy degree from University of Texas College of Pharmacy in 2009 and completed her first year ASHP-accredited general pharmacy practice residency at the Michael DeBakey VA Medical Center in Houston, TX.
+She completed her second year of solid organ transplant specialty residency training at Tampa General Hospital.
 Currently, she serves as the lung transplant specialist and PGY2 Solid Organ Transplant residency director.
-Dr. Logan is involved in various aspects of the care of solid organ transplant recipients, including pre-transplant evaluations, clinical rounds, patient education and post-transplant ambulatory care clinics.
-Dr. Logan currently holds faculty appointments as Clinical
+Dr. Angela Logan is involved in various aspects of the care of solid organ transplant recipients, including pre-transplant evaluations, clinical rounds, patient education and post-transplant ambulatory care clinics.
+Dr. Logan currently holds faculty appointments as

-Assistant Professor with the UF College of Pharmacy and USF College of Pharmacy.
+Clinical Assistant Professor with the University of Florida College of Pharmacy and University of South Florida College of Pharmacy.
 She is a member of International Society of Heart and Lung Transplant, American Society of Transplant, American College of Clinical Pharmacy, and the Transplant/Immunology PRN group.
-She currently serves on various committees, assists in order set and protocol development, and precepts pharmacy students, PGY1 and PGY2 residents.
-Rotation: Liver Transplant Preceptor: Andrew Brueckner, PharmD, BCPS, Andrew Silverman, PharmD, BCPS Description:
+She currently serves on various committees, assists in order set and protocol development, and precepts pharmacy students, PGY1 residents, and PGY2 residents.
+Her interests include research, transplant immunology, transplant infectious diseases, and an emphasis on cardiothoracic lung transplant.

+Rotation: Liver Transplant

+Preceptor: Andrew Silverman, PharmD, BCPS

+Description: